No Crash, No Exploit: Automated Verification of Embedded Kernels: Case study Experimental Evaluation

 \item \textbf{\textsc{v1}}, a more polished version with the vulnerability fixed and debug code was removed. \end{itemize}

 The code segment of each kernel executable contains 329 functions ($\mathtt{objdump}$ reports around $10,\!000$ instructions), shared between the kernel and the core unprivileged services.
-Finally, AnonymFirm provided us with a sample user image.
+Finally, \company{} provided us with a sample user image.

-\mysubparagraph{EducRTOS} For research questions where we need some flexibility (RQ0, RQ3--5), we developped a new embedded kernel called EducRTOS.
-It contains a variety of features (e.g. different schedulers, dynamic thread creation) complementary to those of AnonymOS (e.g. x86 instead of ARM, segmentation instead of pagination).
+\mysubparagraph{EducRTOS} For research questions where we need some flexibility (RQ0, RQ3--5), we developed a new embedded kernel called EducRTOS.
+It contains a variety of features (e.g.\ different schedulers, dynamic thread creation) complementary to those of \osname{} (e.g.\ x86 instead of ARM, segmentation instead of pagination).
 EducRTOS is also being used to teach operating systems to master students.
 Depending on the included features, the kernel size ranges between 2,346 and 2,866 instructions.

 \mysubparagraph{Implementation} Our static analysis method is implemented in a prototype named \binseccodex{}: a plugin (41k lines of OCaml) on top of the open source \binsec{}~\cite{david_binsec/se:_2016} framework for binary-level semantic analysis.
 We reuse the ELF parsing, instruction decoding, and intermediate representation lifting of the platform \cite{bardin2011bincoa} and have reimplemented a whole static analysis on top of it.
+Since the analysis is performed on \binsec's intermediate representation, the analysis implementation is entirely independent from the hardware architecture, apart from the empowered transition.
+To implement this transition, we use a simple sound approximation consisting in setting to an arbitrary value any unprotected register or memory location.
+Its implementation takes 23~lines of OCaml for ARM and 62~lines for x86.